lemfn64/Unity-Project-Basic-Template/README.md

 1. Find and open your global .gitconfig:
 - Mac/Linux: In your user "home" directory (e.g. `~/.gitconfig`)
 - Windows: In you user directory (e.g. `C:\Users\<YOUR USER IDENTIFIER>\.gitconfig`)
-2.Identify your version of unity (ie. `2020.3.21f1`).
+2. Identify your version of unity (e.g. `2020.3.21f1`).
 This will replace the word `VERSION` in the paths commented below depending on your OS
 3. Add the following text to the bottom of the file, subbing in the unitymergetool path:
 ```bash
 [mergetool "unityyamlmerge"]